Alcohol and young people

 The current scientific evidence is that an alcohol-free childhood is the healthiest and best option.
-Young people's bodies and brains are more vulnerable to the effects of alcohol because they are still developing.
+Young people's bodies and brains are more vulnerable to the effects of alcohol because they are still growing and developing.

 Drinking can cause short and long-term harm to health, as well as put young people in risky situations when drunk.
 Research shows that the earlier a young person starts drinking alcohol, the more likely they are to drink in ways that can be harmful later in life.

 Young people are under a lot of pressure to start drinking at a young age.
 Alcohol today is cheap, readily available and heavily marketed.
 As a result, young people are growing up in a pro-alcohol society where drinking is seen as the norm.

 The Scottish Schools Adolescent Lifestyle and Substance Use Survey (SALSUS) provides national level data on smoking, drinking, drug use and lifestyle issues amongst Scotland’s secondary school children.

 - Two thirds (66%) of 15 year olds and a third (28%) of 13 year olds have ever had an alcoholic drink.

 - Less than half of 13 year olds (45%) and around two-thirds of 15 year olds (68%) who had ever had alcohol, had been drunk at least once.